Trolling Motor Battery Guide — Lithium vs AGM vs Lead Acid for 2026

 VMAXTANKS MX105 AGM Deep Cycle

 Technically an AGM, but worth including here as the best value in the non-lithium category.
-The MX105 is 105Ah, sealed, and genuinely performs better than any flooded battery I’ve run.
+The MX105 is 105Ah, completely sealed, and genuinely outperforms any flooded battery I’ve run — no contest.
 Around $220 on Amazon.
-I ran one for two full seasons before switching to lithium — it never gave me a problem.
-If you’re not ready to go lithium, this is what you buy.
+I ran one for two full seasons before switching to lithium — never gave me a single problem.
+If you’re not ready to go lithium yet, this is what you buy.

 Best Lithium Trolling Motor Batteries

-Burned by buying the wrong lithium battery once — a no-name 100Ah from a brand that’s now seemingly disappeared from Amazon — I spent time researching which brands are actually standing behind their products with real warranties.
+Frustrated by a no-name 100Ah lithium battery that died mid-season — purchased from a brand that has apparently vanished entirely from Amazon — I spent a serious chunk of time researching which companies are actually standing behind their products with real warranties and real customer support.

 Dakota Lithium 100Ah

-This is the one I currently run and would buy again.
-Dakota Lithium is a US-based company (Fargo, ND), and their 11-year warranty is the best in the trolling motor battery market.
+This is the one I currently run and would buy again without hesitation.
+Dakota Lithium operates out of Fargo, ND — an actual US-based company with a phone number that humans answer.
+Their 11-year warranty is the best in the trolling motor battery market, full stop.
 The 100Ah version weighs 26 lbs.
-Let that sink in — I picked up my entire power setup in one hand.
+Let that sink in.
+I picked up my entire power setup in one hand while carrying my tackle bag in the other.
 It runs about $549–$595 depending on where you buy it.
-Performance in cold weather is solid down to about 20°F for discharge (don’t charge below 32°F without a battery heater).
+Cold weather performance is solid down to around 20°F for discharge — just don’t charge below 32°F without a battery heater.

 Ampere Time 100Ah LiFePO4

-This is the budget entry point for lithium.
-Runs about $399–$449 — roughly $150 less than Dakota Lithium.
-The specs are comparable on paper: 100Ah, LiFePO4 chemistry, built-in BMS protection.
-The warranty is 5 years, which is shorter than Dakota’s 11 but still reasonable.
-Several anglers in my fishing club have run these for 2–3 seasons without issues.
-The build quality is good for the price.
+Ampere Time might be the best option for anglers entering the lithium market, as the trolling motor battery world requires a balance between upfront cost and long-term value.
+That is because lithium chemistry is expensive to get right — and Ampere Time has apparently found a way to do it for about $399–$449, roughly $150 less than Dakota Lithium.
+Specs are comparable on paper: 100Ah, LiFePO4 chemistry, built-in BMS protection.
+The warranty runs 5 years — shorter than Dakota’s 11, but still reasonable.
+Several anglers in my fishing club have run these for 2–3 seasons without a hiccup.
+Build quality is solid for the price point.

 Battle Born 100Ah LiFePO4

-Battle Born is the name most overlanders and RV people know, but it crosses over perfectly for trolling motor use.
-The 100Ah model is built in Nevada, carries a 10-year warranty, and runs about $799–$849.
-That price is hard to justify versus Dakota Lithium unless you’re buying multiple batteries and want the most proven track record.
-I know people who’ve had their Battle Borns for 6+ years without a hiccup.
-If you want the most bulletproof option regardless of price, this is it.
+Battle Born is the name most overlanders and RV people know — but it crosses over perfectly for trolling motor use.
+The 100Ah model is built in Reno, Nevada, carries a 10-year warranty, and runs about $799–$849.
+That price is genuinely hard to justify over Dakota Lithium unless you’re buying multiple batteries at once or you simply want the most proven long-term track record money can buy.
+I know people who’ve had their Battle Borns for 6+ years without a single issue — not a firmware hiccup, not a capacity drop worth mentioning.
+If bulletproof matters more than price, this is it.

-• Cons: Most expensive option in this comparison, harder to justify over Dakota for pure trolling motor use
+- Cons: Most expensive option in this comparison, hard to justify over Dakota for pure trolling motor use

 Charging and Maintenance Differences

-This is where a lot of anglers run into trouble — myself included, the first time I switched battery types and didn’t think about charger compatibility.
+This is where anglers run into expensive trouble — myself very much included, the first time I switched battery chemistry and didn’t think twice about charger compatibility.

 Lead Acid Maintenance — More Than You Think

 Flooded lead acid batteries need water.
-Specifically, distilled water added to the cells when the level drops below the plates.
-Ignore this for a few months and you’ll damage cells permanently.
-They also need equalization charges — a deliberate overcharge that balances cells — every few months.
-Skip this routine and capacity drops fast.
-A maintenance charger like the NOCO GENIUS10 ($75) running in the background all winter is essentially required if you want to get through multiple seasons.
+Distilled water, specifically, added to the cells whenever the level drops below the plates — and it drops faster than you’d expect during heavy use.
+Ignore this for a few months and you’ll permanently damage cells.
+They also need equalization charges — a deliberate controlled overcharge that balances the cells — every few months of regular use.
+Skip that routine and capacity falls off fast.
+A maintenance charger like the NOCO GENIUS10 ($75) running in the background all winter is essentially non-negotiable if you want to see multiple seasons out of a flooded battery.

-AGM batteries skip the watering entirely, but they still benefit from maintenance charging during storage.
-They’re also sensitive to overcharging — push too much voltage through an AGM and you’ll damage it.
-Stick to chargers rated specifically for AGM chemistry.
-Using a standard lead acid charger on an AGM is the fastest way to shorten its life.
+AGM batteries skip the watering entirely — that’s their main selling point over flooded.
+But they’re sensitive to overcharging in a way flooded batteries aren’t.
+Push too much voltage through an AGM and you’ll cook it.
+First, you should verify your charger has a dedicated AGM mode — at least if you want that battery to last anywhere near its rated cycle life.
+Using a standard lead acid charger on an AGM is the fastest way to shorten its lifespan.

 Lithium Charging — Different Rules Apply

 Lithium batteries don’t need maintenance charging.
-You can store a fully charged lithium battery for months and come back to it.
-The self-discharge rate is around 1–3% per month, so a fully charged battery left over winter is still at 85–90% by spring.
+Store a fully charged lithium battery for months, come back to it — it’s still there.
+Self-discharge runs around 1–3% per month, so a fully charged battery left over winter is still sitting at 85–90% by the time spring rolls around.

-The critical issue — and this is where people make expensive mistakes — is charger compatibility.
-Standard lead acid chargers have a desulfation mode that pushes voltage spikes that can damage lithium battery management systems.
+The critical issue — and this is exactly where people make expensive mistakes — is charger compatibility.
+Standard lead acid chargers have a desulfation mode that pushes voltage spikes capable of damaging lithium battery management systems.
 You need a charger with a dedicated lithium mode.
-The NOCO GENIUS5 and GENIUS10 both have lithium modes and are solid options at $44 and $75 respectively.
-Dakota Lithium also sells their own branded charger for about $99 that I’ve used without issues.
+The NOCO GENIUS5 and GENIUS10 both include lithium modes and are solid picks at $44 and $75 respectively.
+Dakota Lithium also sells their own branded charger for around $99 — the one sitting on my workbench right now — and it’s worked flawlessly.

-Cold weather charging is the other rule that matters.
-Charging lithium below 32°F (0°C) can cause lithium plating inside the cells — permanent damage that reduces capacity.
-Some higher-end lithium batteries have self-heating functions built in.
-If you fish in early spring or late fall in the northern states, this is worth factoring into your buying decision.
+Cold weather charging is the other rule that actually matters.
+Charging lithium below 32°F can cause lithium plating inside the cells — permanent capacity damage that doesn’t reverse.
+Some higher-end lithium options have self-heating functions built right into the case.
+If you’re fishing early spring or late fall in the northern states, that feature is worth factoring into your buying decision before you’re standing in a frozen parking lot wondering why your battery won’t accept a charge.

-The bottom line across all three battery types: the battery is only as good as how you charge and store it.
-I’ve killed a perfectly good AGM by leaving it at 20% charge in a cold garage.
-I’ve also seen flooded batteries last four seasons because one angler kept a NOCO on them all winter without fail.
-Whatever you buy, match it to a proper charger and you’ll get the full life out of it.
+Across all three battery types, the battery is only as good as how you charge and store it.
+I’ve killed a perfectly good AGM leaving it at 20% charge in a cold garage over winter.
+I’ve also watched a neighbor’s flooded battery last four full seasons because he kept a NOCO on it from November through March without fail.
+Whatever you buy — match it to a proper charger and you’ll get every cycle the manufacturer promised.

 Stay in the loop